-- The student meets all requirements for high school graduation including earning all required credits, passing mandatory state assessments, etc. as described in the IEP.
-Depending on the accommodations and modifications identified in the IEP, a student in this category may graduate with a Certificate of Academic Achievement (CAA) or a Certificate of Individual Achievement (CIA). - The student is eligible for the 18-21 year old program and continues in school until they "age out" at the end of the school year during which they turn 21.
-All students in this category will receive a Certificate of Individual Achievement (CIA).
+The student is eligible for the 18-21 year old program and continues in school until they "age out" at the end of the school year during which they turn 21.
 Students eligible for the 18-21 year old program are allowed to participate in high school graduation activities and ceremonies with their same-aged peers.
 They will not receive their high school diploma and will remain eligible to receive special education services.
 In this case, they have shared in the experience of graduation, but have not officially exited school.